trant44atwit/CloudLab1andMoreTT/Lab7/README.md

 ## Introduction

-This project demonstrates the integration of a RESTful **FastAPI web service** with a **MySQL relational database**, alongside a custom-built **Python CLI** and comprehensive **unit testing suite**.
-It showcases how web APIs can interact with both dynamic HTTP routes and static SQL queries to power full-stack applications.
+This project demonstrates the integration of a **FastAPI web service** with a **MySQL relational database**, alongside a custom-built **Python CLI** and comprehensive **unit testing suite**.
+It showcases how web APIs can interact with both dynamic HTTP routes and static SQL queries.

 ---